Particular/docs.particular.net/nservicebus/outbox/index.md

 * For best performance, outbox data should be stored in the same database as business data.
 For more information, see [_Transaction scope_](#important-design-considerations-transaction-scope) below.
 * The outbox works only in an NServiceBus message handler.
 * Because deduplication is done using `MessageId`, messages sent outside of an NServiceBus message handler (i.e. from a Web API) cannot be deduplicated unless they are sent with the same `MessageId`.
-* The outbox is _expected to_ generate duplicate messages from time to time, especially if there is unreliable communication between the endpoint and the message broker.
+* The outbox is _expected_ to generate duplicate messages from time to time, especially if there is unreliable communication between the endpoint and the message broker.
-* Endpoints using the outbox feature should not send messages to endpoints using DTC (see below) as the DTC-enabled endpoints will treat duplicates coming from Outbox-enabled endpoints as multiple messages.
+* Endpoints using the outbox feature should not send messages to endpoints using DTC (see below) as the DTC-enabled endpoints treat duplicates coming from outbox-enabled endpoints as multiple messages.

 ### Transaction scope